XintianLi/Predicting-Food-Deserts/README.md

 MUSA 620 Final Project by Xintian Li, Yujing Wu, Hanyong Xu

 The above two buttoms take you to the data visualization panels.
 For analysis notebooks go to this [folder](Analysis).
-Data used and ouputs are saved here(Data).
+Data used and ouputs are saved [here](Data).